nth-chile/gagesalzano2/_posts/2017-03-18-Glass_Ceiling.md

 {{slide['start']}}

-Glass Ceiling was an online editorial concept to help encourage and promote advancement for women in the workplace.
+Glass Ceiling is resource for women determined to succeed in business.

 {{slide['end']}}